 Efficiency: Fine-tuning leverages the transfer learning paradigm, where models trained on large datasets require fewer annotated examples for adaptation to new tasks.
 This efficiency reduces the data and computational resources needed for training domain-specific models (Rao & McMahan, 2019).

 Step-by-step guide to fine-tuning models for specific NLP Tasks

+//

 Task definition and data preparation: Define the specific NLP task (e.g., sentiment analysis) and gather or select a suitable dataset for fine-tuning.
 Ensure the dataset is annotated appropriately for the task.